Skip to main content

 Family functioning

-When children are cranky and badly behaved due to lack of sleep, parents tend to get irritable, too.
+When children are struggling with a lack of sleep, parents' sleep may also be affected.
+"No one is their best self when they are sleep deprived," says Dr. Andrea Fidler.
 The result is often an increase in arguments and battles of will.
-Healthy sleep for everyone in the family can bring down the emotional temperature at home so life is more comfortable and relationships improve.
+Healthy sleep for everyone in the family can bring down the emotional temperature at home, so life is more comfortable and relationships improve.

 How to bring children’s sleep schedules into a healthy routine

-- Create a bedroom environment that is conducive to sleep.
-It should be cool, dark and quiet, with no electronics.
-“The electronics should go to bed themselves,” says Mindell.
+• Create a bedroom environment that is conducive to sleep.
+It should be cool, dark, quiet, and boring.

-- Establish and follow a bedtime routine, for young children and for teenagers.
-That involves a wind-down period with quiet, calming activities, like a bath or reading.
-Then a clear time when the lights go out.
+• Establish and follow a bedtime routine.
+For young children and teenagers that involves a wind-down period with quiet, calming activities, like a bath or reading.
+Then a clear time when the lights go out and electronics go away.

-- Avoid caffeine.
+• Avoid caffeine.
 Sodas are an obvious source, but teenagers can develop a habit of drinking iced tea in the summer.
+Even chocolate contains caffeine.
 Cut out all caffeine for your children in the afternoon and evening.

 Featured in this article